 All volunteers are expected to wear an AAWL Volunteer logo T-shirt ANYTIME they are volunteering, whether onsite or offsite.
-Please purchase your shirt before your Buddy Day.
+This is the required purchase before your Buddy Day.
 Closed toe, comfortable shoes are recommended.
 If you like to wear shorts, knee length shorts are acceptable.
-All Volunteer T-shirts should be in a good, unaltered, condition and replaced as needed.
-Remember, you are the face of AAWL any time the public sees your smiling face!